Bill Riley Talent Search Rules for Contestants

 Professionals are NOT permitted to compete.
 This includes Union musicians and anyone whose principal source of income is from their talent.
 Compensation for performing at weddings, etc. does not constitute principle source of income.

 Competition at the Iowa State Fair:

 - Preliminary rounds: First 7 days

 - Semi finals: Days 8, 9, and 10

 - Championship show: Day 11

-Semi-Finalists: Semi-finalists from last year's Iowa State Fair Talent Search are automatically qualified for the next State fair competition.
-You do not have to re-qualify for next year's show by winning a local level show, but are encouraged to compete at local shows.
-If you win a local level show, you are entitled to the prize money, but you must inform the Master of Ceremonies that you have already qualified for the State Fair.
+Semi-finalists from last year’s Iowa State Fair Talent Search are automatically qualified for the next State Fair competition.
+You do not have to re-qualify for next year’s show by winning at the local level show, but you are encouraged to compete at local shows.
+If you win at the local level show, you are entitled to the prize money, but you must inform the emcee that you have already qualified for the State Fair.
 The second place winner will then be able to advance to the State Fair competition.
-Remember you are entitled to the first place prize money.
+Remember, you are entitled to the first place prize money.

 There will be 6 Sprout Champions showcased in the Championship Show.
 All Sprout Champions in the Sprout division must sit out one year of competition.
 They also must re-qualify when returning after the one-year absence, and be 12 years old or less.

 Senior Division Championship